rbrtsmith/rbrtsmith.github.io/_posts/2015-10-25-its-not-all-about-speed.md

-This is a short post or even a slight rant about the issue of coding speed and the perception that a 10 x developer who closes tickets super fast is somehow better than those that take their time to do things right properly testing, documenting and reasoning about their work.
+This is a short post or even a slight rant about the issue of coding speed and the perception that a 10 x developer who closes tickets super fast is somehow better than those that take their time to do things right&mdash;properly testing, documenting and reasoning about their work.

 I was recently queried by a client (who shall remain anonymous) regarding the